Thursday, January 17, 2013

 Men reportedly paid VND10 million (US$500) to VND20 million (US$1,000) per appointment, while the two suspects pocketed two thirds of the cash.

-All prositution is illegal in Vietnam. recent stats in Lang Son showed that of 400 children who attended primary school (k-5), less than 200 went on to lower secondary (6-8), and only 58 children went on to higher secondary (9-12) please consider contributing to our 5LE (love education fund) in Lang Son - help us expand our program to keep more kids in school so they have a chance to earn a decent living. http://familiesinvietnam.org/rural-lang-son/the-5le-fund/
+All prositution is illegal in Vietnam. recent stats in Lang Son showed that of 400 children who attended primary school (k-5), less than 200 went on to lower secondary (6-8), and only 58 children went on to higher secondary (9-12) please consider contributing to our 5LE (love education fund) in Lang Son - help us expand our program to keep more kids in school so they have a chance to earn a decent living.
+Donate here or learn more at

 Saturday, May 12, 2012